 - Uniformity in conditions throughout the interior

 Agencies such as the Food and Drug Administration (FDA), the World Health Organization (WHO) and The International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use (ICH) require manufacturers to test products in stability chambers complying with guidelines issued by such agencies.
-Validated stability chambers ensure integrity of test conditions to determine potency, purity and quality of products.
+Validated stability chambers ensure the integrity of test conditions to determine potency, purity and quality of products.
 They help to standardize tests such as microbiological tests, enantiomeric purity, and effect of light and packaging integrity.

 3) Climatic chamber